tldr-pages/tldr/pages/common/git-add.md

 `git add -A`

-- Add all files (It's Add all file in one commend):
+- Add all files in the current folder:

 `git add .`